ScrappyXII/grpc_go_service_example/mbm/service/organization/README.md

 Using the Organization Client:
 To run the Organization Client, go to the /orgclient directory, ensure the client is built, then run the client:

 	./orgclient

 This will display the list of commands understood by the Organization Client, including:
-	List all Organizations - displays each Organization's Organization ID, Name and Description ./orgclient orgs
+	List all Organizations - displays each Organization's Organization ID, Name and Description:

+		./orgclient orgs

-	Create an Organization w/ name and optional description - displays the new Organization's ID, Name and Description ./orgclient orgs -name=<organizationname>  [-desc=<description>]
+	Create an Organization w/ name and optional description - displays the new Organization's ID, Name and Description:

+		./orgclient orgs -name=<organizationname>  [-desc=<description>]

-	List all Users - displays each User's User ID, Name and Organization ID ./orgclient users
+	List all Users - displays each User's User ID, Name and Organization IDs:

+		./orgclient users

-	List all Users for a specific Organization - displayed each User's User ID and Name ./orgclient users -orgid=<organizationid>
+	List all Users for a specific Organization - displayed each User's User ID and Name:

+		./orgclient users -orgid=<organizationid>

-	Add a User to a specific Organization  - displays the new User's User ID, Name and Organization ID ./orgclient users -name=<username> -orgid=<organizationid>
+	Add a User to a specific Organization  - displays the new User's User ID, Name and Organization ID:

+		./orgclient users -name=<username> -orgid=<organizationid>

 Note: In the above use cases, the Organization ID is displayed when you successfully create an Organization as well as when you list the Organizations.
 The Organization ID is a unique ID that must be used when displaying Users for a specific Organization or when adding a new User to an Organization.